foreverfl/vscode/docs/java/java-spring-apps.md

 ## Debug the application

-Set a breakpoint (`kb(editor.debug.action.toggleBreakpoint)`) in the application source code, and reload your browser to hit the breakpoint.
+Set a breakpoint (`F9`) in the application source code, and reload your browser to hit the breakpoint.

 ![Debug Application](images/java-webapp/debugging.png)